5 tips for photographing nature

 Don’t stop shooting until you have your ultimate image.
 Always carry a lot of memory cards so you don’t have to worry about how many images you can take.
 The beauty of nature is all around us and you don’t have to travel long distances to photograph it.
 Photograph in your backyard, a park or on a trail.
 Pay close attention to your ISO, shutter and aperture, and always experiment, practice and continue to learn.
 Try to be unique and creative with your approach so your images stand out and command your viewer’s attention.

 There you go, Michelle Valberg’s top 5 helpful tips for amateur nature photographers.
 Want to try them out?
 Good news!
 We’re hosting a Nature Photo Contest this summer.
 This is your chance to test out these pointers and get out into nature.
-You could win one of our amazing prizes!
+The Nature Photo Contest is a celebration of the plants and animals, landscapes, and nature moments that bring us joy and happiness.
+Our hope is to encourage more Canadians to get outdoors and to connect with nature across the summer months.
+This summer is particularly special as we celebrate Canada’s 150th birthday.

 Want more nature news?